 Vitamin C

-Vitamin C is a powerhouse when it comes to nutrition, owing to its immune-boosting properties, but don’t add citrus fruits to your dog’s diet.
-Dogs and cats cannot digest regular forms of vitamin C, but they can digest buffered or water-soluble ascorbic acid in capsule or powder form, which you can add to their food in small doses.
+Vitamin C is a powerhouse when it comes to nutrition because of its immune-boosting properties.
+But don’t add citrus fruits to your dog’s diet!
+Dogs and cats cannot digest regular forms of vitamin C. They can only digest buffered or water-soluble ascorbic acid in capsule or powder form, which you can easily add to their food.

 Dosage